callred22/RESTFul-API-Project/README.md

  - - /v1/user/all

-## PUT (user-specific)
+## PUT Request (user-specific)
 User sends PUT request to API with the following parameters:
- - user (pincode for a user(unique))
+ - user (unqiue pincode for a user)
- - state
+ - state (abbreviation only)
- - zip
+ - zip code (5-digit)

-The user gets saved into the database with the state and zipcode, after which they can pull the information with a GET request to get their specific information as shown below:
+The user gets saved into the database with the state and zip code, after which they can pull the information with a GET request to get their specific information as shown below:

  - URLs
  - - /v1/user?user=*userpincode*&state=*updatedstate*&zip=*updatedzip*
  Just change the state and zip arguments to whatever needs to be saved, you do have to include both state and zip.

-## GET (user-specific)
+## GET Request (user-specific)
 User sends GET request to api with the following parameters:
- - user (pincode for user (already created in POST request))
+ - user (pincode user created in POST request)

-The user will receive information partaining to their originally created state and zipcode
+The user will receive information partaining to their originally created state and zip code.

  - URLs
  - - /v1/user?user=*userpincode*

-## PATCH (user-specific)
+## PATCH/UPDATE Request (user-specific)
 User sends PATCH request to api with the following parameters:
- - user (required(pincode for user (already created in POST request)))
+ - user (user pincode required)
  - state (optional)
  - zip (optional)

-Even though these are optional, one will have to be used or it will send back a 400 response (bad request / missing information)
+Even though these are optional, one will have to be used or it will send back a 400 response (bad request/missing information).

  - URLs
  - - /v1/user?user=*userpincode*&state=*updatedstate*&zip=*updatedzip*

-## DELETE (user-specific)
+## DELETE Request (user-specific)
 You can also delete a user using the following parameters:
- - user (pincode for a user(unique))
+ - user (unique pincode for the user)

  - URLs
  - - /v1/user?user=*userpincode*